 This monitor sports a simple TN panel, which is known for durability, although it draws a bit more power than IPS panels.
 And the color reproduction performance is a bit lower compared to IPS panels.
 Then again, you won’t get such low response time in an IPS panel.
 For competitive gamers, the TN panel is a better choice.

 We appreciate its G-sync ability, and Asus is true to their word.
 It does remove screen tearing, and you’re getting ELMB (Extreme Low Motion Blur) at 120Hz.
 In games, it makes a lot of difference when you have to find the enemy in a frenzy.
 You’ll be getting a single HDMI, a Display, and a DVI-D port.
 A single audio output is also there.

 #2 Best for GTX 1070 Ti: Acer Predator XB271HU bmiprz 27″ G-SYNC

 In our eyes, this Acer Predator monitor is a better alternative to Asus’ ROG Swift PG279Q in terms of both value and quality.
-This should be a perfect fit for your GTX 1070 with its WQHD display.
+This should be a perfect fit for your GTX 1060 and 1070 with its WQHD display.
 Targetting towards hardcore gamers, this monitor features a high refresh rate.